org-cloudbees-dragan/traditional-ha/README.md

 The setup consists of the following containers:

-- Operations center
+* Operations center
-- Controller 1
+* Controller 1
-- Controller 2
+* Controller 2
-- SSH-Agent 1
+* SSH-Agent 1
-- HAProxy Load Balancer
+* HAProxy Load Balancer
-- Optional, but not required: Linux box with Firefox accessible via VNC from an external browser
+* Optional, but not required: Linux box with Firefox accessible via VNC from an external browser
-  - You will be able to access the demo environment either from your browser (DOCKER_HOST) or optional from a browser in a container box
+  * You will be able to access the demo environment either from your browser (DOCKER_HOST) or optional from a browser in a container box

 The setup is self-sufficient and does not require any modifications on the Docker host or anywhere else outside of the docker compose environment, except for the persistence - local paths on the docker host are used as persistence volumes.
-NFS volumes are not used at the moment.
+NFS volumes are not used at the moment in the demo lab.

+Notes:
-(If you want to access the demo via a browser from Docker host, you need entries in `(etc/hosts` (see chapters below) ) Controller 1 and Controller 2 share the same $JENKINS_HOME dir.
+* If you want to access the demo via a browser from Docker host, you need entries in `(etc/hosts` (see chapters below)
+* Controller 1 and Controller 2 share the same $JENKINS_HOME dir.

 The Operations Center and both controllers are behind HAProxy.

-- If a request comes to HAProxy with $OC_URL host header, it is forwarded to the operations center container
+* If a request comes to HAProxy with $OC_URL host header, it is forwarded to the operations center container
-- If a request comes with $CLIENTS_URL host header, it is load balanced between all client controllers
+* If a request comes with $CLIENTS_URL host header, it is load balanced between all client controllers
-- The load balancing for client controllers has sticky sessions enabled
+* The load balancing for client controllers has sticky sessions enabled

 ## env.sh